amirthegreat1/amirthegreat1/README.md

 ## 🚀 Featured Projects

 ### 🧾 [Certificate Generator](https://github.com/amirthegreat1/Certificate-Generator)
-> 🖥️ A PHP-based web app that generates and manages digital certificates.
+> 🖥️ A PHP & MySQL-based web app that dynamically generates certificates.
 - 🗃️ Stores all records in an SQL database
 - 📤 Admin can export data as CSV
 - 🧠 Dynamically places user info onto a certificate template